clojuredocs/guides/articles/language/core_overview.md

 ### when

-(when ...) provides an implicit do form that is evaluated if an expression returns true, otherwise nil is returned.
+`when` provides an implicit do form that is evaluated if an expression returns true, otherwise nil is returned.
 When does not provide an 'else'.

 {% highlight clojure %}
 user=> (when (= 1 2) (print "hey") 10)